Time: Early Cambrian (~525 million years ago)

 Site: Chengjiang Maotianshan Shales, Quiongzhusi Section, Yu’anshan

-the showcase of any collection of life from the Cambrian Explosion.
+of material from the Cambrian Explosion.